Get,

 What Is A Balanced Diet?

 A diet is considered to be balanced when it has all the essential nutrients (both macros and micros) that the body requires to operate optimally.
-A balanced diet typically includes fruits and vegetables that contain fibre, vitamins and minerals, whole grains, proteins, and healthy fats.
+A balanced diet includes fruits and vegetables that contain fibre, vitamins and minerals, whole grains, proteins, and healthy fats.

 1. Macronutrients